Freakwill/pyrimidine/README.md

 > -- Why is the package named as “pyrimidine”?
 > -- Because it begins with “py”.
-> -- Are you kiding?
+> -- Are you kidding?
 > -- No, I am serious.